Lulliter/luisamimmi/README.md

 ### TO DO

-+ Understanf why footer moves up and down depending on page (probably should re-do theme.css from scratch)
++ Understand why footer moves up and down depending on page (probably should re-do theme.css from scratch)